Nolte: Trump Launches Campaign to Attract Black Voters

 My entire adult life, I have been waiting for the Party of Lincoln to be the real Party of Lincoln, and make a serious, focused, and yes — risky effort to attract the black vote.

 John McCain didn’t have the courage to do this.
-Mitt Romney gave it one try before he ran away sacred and crying.
+Mitt Romney gave it one try before he ran away scared and crying.

 Not Trump, though.
 Despite the best efforts of the fake media and Democrats (but I repeat myself) to smear him as racist, to mock his every attempt to reach out to blacks, to turn every black person who does support Trump into a “Crazy Uncle Tom,” Trump will not be intimidated.

-And he shouldn’t be… And not just because some pollsters show him making inroads with groups the cowardly, establishment GOP have been ignoring for decades.
+And he shouldn’t be… And not just because some pollsters show him making inroads with groups the cowardly, establishment GOP have ignored for decades.

-To begin with, unlike out first black president, Trump actually has a record of accomplishment to run on, a record that has directly benefited black Americans: record-low unemployment, rising wages, job creation, and the long overdue criminal justice reform that Obama couldn’t get through congress.
+To begin with, unlike our first black president, Trump actually has a record of accomplishment to run on, a record that has directly benefited black Americans: record-low unemployment, rising wages, job creation, and the long overdue criminal justice reform that Obama couldn’t get through congress.

 Trump’s relentless battle to stop illegal immigration is another area he can focus on.
 Illegal aliens steal crucial manual labor jobs that should be filled by inner-city youths looking for work, and these jobs oftentimes lead to learning a skilled-trade and the union benefits that come with it.